Abhi12072003singh/new-repo2/README.md

 # new project

-this is my new repo created in local machine
+this is my new repo created in local machine.